Consumer edition active

 Idiopathic means the cause is unknown, but experts think the disorder may be related to recurrent lung infections.
 However, genetic and autoimmune factors may also play a role in idiopathic pleuroparenchymal fibroelastosis.

 Men and women are affected about evenly.
 Idiopathic pleuroparenchymal fibroelastosis occurs in people of all ages.
 However, the median age when the disease starts is around 57 years.
-Most affected people are nonsmokers.
+Most affected people do not smoke.

 People may have recurrent infections, shortness of breath, and a dry cough.
 Pneumothorax is common during the course of the disease.